vmikk/BatchBlaster/README.md

 ## Output

-The results will be saved in the specified output directory (`./results` by default).
-It includes:
+The results will be saved in the specified output directory (`./results`, by default).
+Output includes:

 - BLAST search results in tabular format ([`m8` a.k.a. `-outfmt 6`](https://www.metagenomics.wiki/tools/blast/blastn-output-format-6))
+- A table with best BLAST hits reshaped into wide format
 - Summary report

 ## Dependencies